cremich/promptz-mcp/memory-bank/activeContext.md

 - Added support for retrieving specific prompts by name
 - Implemented error handling and logging
 - Added documentation for installation and usage
+- Added support for filtering prompts by tags in the list_prompts tool

 ## Next Steps